Major Work Activity B – Performs fabrication

 material is bent or rolled according to forming lines and diagrams |

-- specific material includes: plastic, PVC-coated, stainless steel, copper, brass, aluminum, black iron (hot rolled/cold rolled), composite
+- materials: plastic, PVC-coated, stainless steel, copper, brass, aluminum, black iron (hot rolled/cold rolled), composite

 Knowledge